bluelightspirit/ReverseDirections/README.md

 3) How to use StringBuilder.
 4) How to truly reverse directions to the user rather than flip the directions and locations around and assume that will be the directions in reverse.

+## What goal(s) did I accomplish?

+I created a tool where the user gets their directions they inputted in reverse order it came in as!

 ## Compiling

 This program uses solely Java to compile.